VishalChanderiya/WalmartSalesAnalysis-MySQL/README.md

 ### Generic Question

 1. How many unique cities does the data have?
-2. In which city is each branch?
+2. Where are each of the branches located?

 ### Product